BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         those from the second file on the command line even if both files have the same spec)

+    --loglevel=tn(i)
+        sets the log level; this consists of a type and a sublevel; all messages up and including this level will be output to stderr; the default is info, which means that only error and informational messages will be output

+        by default, messages are output with a prefix consisting of the upper-case first letter of the log level type followed by a colon (:) and a space; for example, "E: " indicates an error message; "O:
+        " indicates an "other" message (not tied to a specific level); this prefix can be suppressed using --nologprefix

+        the possible log level types, which can be abbreviated to a single character, are:

+        error
+            only error messages will be output; the sublevel is ignored

+        info
+            only error and informational messages will be output; the sublevel is ignored; this is the default

+        warning
+            only error, informational and warning messages will be output;
+            the sublevel distinguishes different levels of warning messages

+        debug
+            error, informational, warning and debug messages will be output;
+            the sublevel distinguishes different levels of debug messages

+        for example, a value of w2 will cause error, informational, level 1 warnings and level 2 warnings to be output

+        the log level feature is used to implement the functionality of --quiet, --pedantic and --verbose (all of which are all still supported)

     --marktemplates
         mark selected template expansions with &&&& followed by template-related information, a colon and a space